rapidsai/cuxfilter/README.md

 # cuXfilter
 > `cuXfilter` is inspired from the Crossfilter library, which is a fast, browser-based filtering mechanism across multiple dimensions and offers features do groupby operations on top of the dimensions.
-One of the major limitations of using Crossfilter is that it keeps data in-memory on client-side in a browser, making it inefficient for processing large datasets. `cuXfilter` uses `cuDF` on the server-side, while keeping the dataframe in the GPU throughout the session.
-This results in sub-second response times for histogram calculations, groupby operations and querying datasets in the range of 10M to 200M rows(multiple columns).
+One of the major limitations of using Crossfilter is that it keeps data in-memory on a client-side browser, making it inefficient for processing large datasets. `cuXfilter` uses `cuDF` on the server-side, while keeping the dataframe in the GPU throughout the session.
+This results in sub-second response times for histogram calculations, groupby operations and querying datasets in the range of 10M to 200M rows (multiple columns).

 ### Table of Contents
 - [Installation](#installation)